Lifeskills (NQ) @ SCQF Level 3

 The minimum entry requirements are

-- Evidence of SQA qualifications at SCQF Level 2 in all subject areas
+• Evidence of SQA qualifications at SCQF Level 2 in a range of subject areas.

 Information and Interview Session Requirements